Empower Big Cats Conservation Today

-With more than 350 Living Walls currently in place, we are safely securing 75,000 head of livestock nightly and positively impacting approximately 7000 adults and children.
+With 400 Living Walls currently in place, we are safely securing 75,000 head of livestock nightly and positively impacting approximately 7,000 adults and children.
 Local monitoring shows lion attacks on livestock dropped precipitously and the Maasai kill fewer lions each year.
 In fact, no lions have been killed at corrals fortified with Living Walls.

-For those born and raised on the Maasai Steppe, however, predators are a threat to valuable livestock, particularly when livestock are left in vulnerable situations.
+For those born and raised in Northern Tanzania, however, predators are a threat to valuable livestock, particularly when livestock are left in vulnerable situations.
 When livestock are killed by wildlife, the herders retaliate by most often chasing and killing the lions they find.
 Our most successful program, Living Walls, replaces traditional livestock enclosures with fortified corrals, protecting 100% of the livestock that are kept within them.
 We developed this method hand-in-hand with the community.

 |Living Walls||Traditional Enclosures|